 \subsection{Outputs}

-Generally speaking, the main output of the framework is the map of the surroundings, stored in the Local Map block, with the precise detection of the possible static and dynamic obstacles.
-The following decision-making algorithms can use this map to adjust the agent's behavior based on the data from the mapping process.
+The framework's main output is the map of the surroundings, stored in the Local Map block, with the precise detection of the possible static and dynamic obstacles.
+The following decision-making algorithms can use this map to adjust the agent's behavior based on the mapping process's data.

-Secondary, there are several other outputs described in detail in \ref{sec:data_processing_pipelines} section.
-We are talking about the things like exporting the 3D model of all the places that agent has visited during the mapping session, projecting neural network's detection from RGB camera to thermal and to generating the annotated IR dataset for object detection in this way, extending existing camera images by the depth map generated from the aggregated point cloud model.
+Secondary, there are several other outputs described in detail in section~\ref{sec:data_processing_pipelines}.
+There are the 3D models of all the places that the agent visited during the mapping session, projections of neural network's detection from RGB cameras to thermal images (an annotated IR dataset for object detection is created this way), and the depth maps for camera images generated from the aggregated point clouds.